 Distributors are required to report on customer satisfaction results at least every other year.
-In March 2019, Bluewater Power hired a third party consultant to perform a telephone based customer satisfaction poll.
+In March 2021, Bluewater Power hired a third party consultant to perform a telephone based Customer Satisfaction poll.
 360 residential customers and 40 commercial customers were surveyed during a two week period.
 The poll surveyed subjects such as reliability of service, accuracy of bills, bill payment options, customer service experience, communications and overall satisfaction.
-The resulting overall satisfaction was 74.4%
+The resulting overall satisfaction was 77.8%.
+This is an increase of over 3% from the prior survey two years ago which we are pleased to see, particularly navigating through the COVID-19 pandemic.